 Safety first!
 Do not touch any part of your meter.

 Digital meter: You read a digital meter from left to right.
 This means that the top reading in this example is 450, and the bottom reading is 1906.
-You can just ignore the red numbers.
+You can just ignore the numbers in the yellow section.

 Dial meter: If your dial meter has the two top dials in red, ignore them as they are for testing purposes only – just read the bottom set of dials.

 When reading this type of meter, always take the lower number if the needle is between two numbers, even though this may not be the closest number to the needle (taking into account that zero is considered greater than nine when the needle lies between nine and zero).